mendix/docs/content/refguide7/download-from-version-control-dialog.md

 ### 2.2 Private Server

 In the **App repository address** field, enter the repository address of the app you want to open and click **Connect** to load the development lines from the repository.
-Then choose the development line you want to download from the **Development line** drop-down list.
+Then choose the development line you want to download in the **Development line** drop-down menu.

 ![](attachments/download-from-version-control-server-dialog/download-from-private-server.png)

 {{% alert type="info" %}}

-This option is only available when support for other servers is enabled in the [Preferences dialog box](preferences-dialog#enable).
+This option is only available when support for other servers is enabled in the [Preferences](preferences-dialog#enable) dialog box.

 {{% /alert %}}